Joint Dynamic Models and Statistical Inference for Recurrent Competing Risks, Longitudinal Marker, and Health Status: Parametric Estimation of Model Parameters

-Equating these equations to zeros yield the ML estimators of the parameters, which are given below and possess the interpretation of being the observed ``occurrence-exposure" rates.
+Equating these equations to zeros yield the ML estimators of the parameters, which are given below.

-In these estimators, the numerators are total event counts, e.g., $\sum_{i=1}^n N_i^R(\tau_i^*;q)$ is the total number of observed RCR type $q$ events; $\sum_{i=1}^n N_i^W(\tau_i^*;w_1,w_2)$ is the total number of observed transitions in the LM process from state $w_1$ into $w_2$; and $\sum_{i=1}^n N_i^V(\tau_i^*;v_1,v)$ is the total number of observed transitions in the HS process from state $v_1$ into $v$.
-On the other hand, the denominators are total observed exposure times, e.g., $\sum_{i=1}^n \int_0^\infty Y_i(s) ds$ is the total time at-risk for all the units; $\sum_{i=1}^n \int_0^\infty Y_i(s)Y_i^W(s;w_1) dw$ is the total observed time of all units that they were at-risk for a transition in the LM process from state $w_1$; and $\sum_{i=1}^n \int_0^\infty Y_i(s) Y_i^V(s;v_1) ds$ is the total observed time of all units that they were at-risk for a transition in the HS process from state $v_1$.
-An important and crucial point to emphasize here is that in these exposure times, they all take into account the time after the last observed events in each component process until the end of monitoring, whether it is a censoring (reaching $\tau_i$) or an absorption (reaching $\tau_{iA}$).
+These estimators possess the interpretation of being the observed ``occurrence-exposure" rates, since the numerators are total event counts: \begin{itemize} \item $\sum_{i=1}^n N_i^R(\tau_i^*;q)$ is the total number of observed RCR type $q$ events; \item $\sum_{i=1}^n N_i^W(\tau_i^*;w_1,w_2)$ is the total number of observed transitions in the LM process from state $w_1$ into $w_2$; \item $\sum_{i=1}^n N_i^V(\tau_i^*;v_1,v)$ is the total number of observed transitions in the HS process from state $v_1$ into $v$; \end{itemize} while the denominators are total observed exposure times: \begin{itemize} \item $\sum_{i=1}^n \int_0^\infty Y_i(s) ds$ is the total time at-risk for all the units; \item $\sum_{i=1}^n \int_0^\infty Y_i(s)Y_i^W(s;w_1) dw$ is the total observed time of all units that they were at-risk for a transition in the LM process from state $w_1$; \item $\sum_{i=1}^n \int_0^\infty Y_i(s) Y_i^V(s;v_1) ds$ is the total observed time of all units that they were at-risk for a transition in the HS process from state $v_1$. \end{itemize} An important and crucial point to emphasize is that the exposure times take into account the time after the last observed events in each component process until the end of monitoring, whether it is a censoring (reaching $\tau_i$) or an absorption (reaching $\tau_{iA}$).
 If one ignores these right-censored times, then the estimators could be severely biased.
 This is a critical aspect we mentioned in the introductory section and re-iterate at this point that this should not be glossed over when dealing with recurrent event models.